sisufuyu/3d-bird-illustration/README.md

 # 3d-bird-illustration
-show a bird illustration in 3D effect using HTML, CSS and JavaScript
+A bird illustration in 3D effect using HTML, CSS and JavaScript.
+The illustration is my original work, painting from reference photo https://fi.pinterest.com/pin/231372499592111829/